ryumada/docker-n8n/README.md

             #... existing configuration ...
             volumes:
               - ./google-credentials.json:/app/google-credentials.json:ro
+              - n8n_main_logs:/logs
         ```
-    * In `n8n-worker/docker-compose.yml`, add a similar `volumes` directive to the `n8n-worker` service:
+    * In `n8n-worker/docker-compose.yml`, add a similar `volumes` directive to the `n8n-worker` service (note that this file already has a volumes section, so just add the new line):
         ```yaml
         services:
           n8n-worker:
             #... existing configuration ...
-            # You must add this volume mount to mount the credentials file
             volumes:
+              - n8n_worker_data:/home/node/.n8n
               - ./google-credentials.json:/app/google-credentials.json:ro
-              - ./n8n-worker-data:/home/node/.n8n
+              - n8n_worker_logs:/logs
         ```
-5. Redeploy the `n8n-main` and `n8n-worker` services for the changes to take effect.
+5. Redeploy the `n8n-main` and `n8n-worker` services for the changes to take effect as shown in the S3 instructions.

 ---